 - Use Remote Events to handle player actions properly.

 Multiplayer bugs can ruin a game.
-Test with multiple players early.
+Test with multiple players early to catch bugs and other potential problems that may arise when playing with more than one player.

 8. Not Saving Player Data